playcanvas/developer.playcanvas.com/content/en/tutorials/importing-first-model-and-animation.md

 ![][delete-animation-files-image]

 From here, we can preview the animation by selecting it in the assets panel and in the inspector.
 We will also need to select a preview asset to apply the animation to.
-In this case, it will be the template asset created for the model FBX import earlier.
+In this case, it will be the template asset created for the model FBX imported earlier.

 ![][animation-preview-image]